digipres/publications/ipres/ipres-2017/papers/reviving-past-research-data-by-utilizing-institutional-repositor.md

   (JPCOAR)  is  currently  testing  a  workflow  for  the transfer   of   contents   from   unstable   databases   to institutional repositories.
 creators:
-- Amano, Eriko
+- Eriko Amano
-- Minamiyama, Yasuyuki
+- Yasuyuki Minamiyama
 date: null
 document_url: https://services.phaidra.univie.ac.at/api/object/o:931136/download
 grand_parent: iPRES